Shigeru Mizuki: Early life

 However, in 1942, he was drafted into the Imperial Japanese Army and sent to New Britain Island in Papua New Guinea.
 His wartime experiences affected him greatly, as he contracted malaria, watched friends die from battle wounds and disease, and dealt with other horrors of war.
 Finally, in an Allied air raid, he was caught in an explosion and lost his left arm.
-Regarding this life-changing event, a November 30, 2015 NHK announcement of his death showed excerpts of a video interview with him at age 80, in which he said that as the only survivor of his unit, he was 'ordered to die' — a prospect he considered ridiculous.
+Regarding this life-changing event, a November 30, 2015, NHK announcement of his death showed excerpts of a video interview with him at age 80, in which he said that as the only survivor of his unit, he was 'ordered to die' — a prospect he considered ridiculous.
 The result of Mizuki's wartime experience was a concurrent sense of pacifism and goodwill.
-In the same interview, he explained that his Yōkai characters can be seen only in times of peace, not war, and that he purposely created these supernatural creatures to be of no specific ethnicity or nationality as a hint of the potential for humanity.
+In the same interview, he explained that his yōkai characters can be seen only in times of peace, not war, and that he purposely created these supernatural creatures to be of no specific ethnicity or nationality as a hint of the potential for humanity.
 While in a Japanese field hospital on Rabaul, he was befriended by the local Tolai tribespeople, who offered him land, a home, and citizenship via marriage to a Tolai woman.
 Mizuki acknowledged that he considered remaining behind, but was shamed by a military doctor into returning home to Japan first for medical treatment to his arm and to face his parents, which he did reluctantly.

+Postwar life

 Upon arriving home, Mizuki had initially planned to return to New Guinea; however, the occupation of Japan changed that.
 His injuries did little to help, nor did the fact that his older brother, an artillery officer, was convicted as a war criminal for having prisoners of war executed.
-After his return to Japan he worked at a variety of jobs including as a fish salesman and kamishibai artist.

-In 1957, Mizuki released his debut work, Rocketman.
-He published numerous works afterwards, both dealing with the military and with yōkai.
-He has also written many books on both subjects, including an autobiography about his time on New Britain Island and a manga biography of Adolf Hitler in 1971.
-This book was published in English in 2015 by Drawn & Quarterly.
+Mizuki drifted between various jobs, including pedicab driving and fish selling, before studying briefly at Musashino Art University.
+He moved to Chōfu, Tokyo, where he remained until his death.
+He began his artistic career producing illustrations for kamishibai (paper theater), and later transitioned into manga as the medium shifted to mass publishing.

+In 1957, Mizuki released his debut work as a professional manga artist at age 35, Rocketman.
+Much of his early work was derivative of American comics, particularly horror and superhero genres brought home by his father from the American consulate.
+Mizuki's pen name came from a superior insisting on calling him "Mizuki", based on the location of his residence, even after he explained that his surname was Mura.
+Mizuki decided that he liked "Mizuki" as a pen name.

+Mizuki married his wife Nunoe in 1960 through an arranged marriage.

+Breakthrough

+His breakthrough came with the 1965 manga short story "Terebi-kun", which explored the relationship between children and consumer technology in an era of rapid economic growth.